koundinyag25/SampleTwitterApp/README.md

-twitterApp renders the tweets from twitter using twitter search api with any associated handle bars for ex @entertainment would pull any tweets with @entertainment in it.for Authentication Oauth has benn used.
+twitterApp renders the tweets using twitter search api with any associated handlebars, for example @entertainment would pull any tweets with @entertainment.Authentication is done using Oauth.